 Being your own boss is like a short cut to early retirement.
-As someone who went through an identity crisis an an early retiree and an online entrepreneur for the first two years, I can say with absolute certainty the feelings of retiring early and being your own boss are EXACTLY THE SAME.
+As someone who went through an identity crisis an an early retiree and then as a online entrepreneur for the first two years, I can say with absolute certainty the feelings of retiring early and being your own boss are EXACTLY THE SAME.

 Killing Two Birds With One Stone

 I now believe starting a website while in retirement is the perfect combination for all retirees.